gjotov/gjotov/README.md

 For some time i was engaged in the development of cross-platform mobile application development using Dart and Flutter.

-I am a student, so my assignments will be mostly on the github, later I will start adding my ideas

 During my free time, you'll find me exploring graphic design tools like Adobe Photoshop, XD, Figma where I love creating visually appealing designs.

 ## Languages and Tools